-A priority at Thayer since its founding, diversity is essential to Thayer's mission.
-From student organizations and activities to faculty development initiatives to the academic curriculum and beyond, Thayer promotes and embodies diversity in all its forms.
+Thayer Academy embraces community as a core value and sees diversity, equity, and inclusion as essential to the Academy’s mission.
+From student organizations and activities to faculty development to our academic curriculum, Thayer seeks an affirming and supportive culture which promotes diversity in all its forms.

 Thayer is conveniently located off Routes 3, 93, and 128, and is two blocks from the MBTA Red Line T stop in Braintree.
 Thayer runs a shuttle between campus and the T stop.